 Future Steps on Studying Olive Oil Leaf Extract for Hair Loss

-The anti-oxidant, anti-inflammatory and anti-microbial properties displayed by the olive leaf extract show positive treatment potential for the general variables which undermine the health of the hair follicles and their ability to produce new hair strands.
-As such, the use of olive leaf extract may be safely used within the scope of highly focused topical treatments that promote more optimal scalp environments for hair follicles, by neutralizing free radicals and protecting them from inflammatory damage due to bacteria and fungi.
+The anti-oxidant, anti-inflammatory, and anti-microbial properties displayed by the olive leaf extract show positive treatment potential for the general variables that undermine the hair follicles’ health and their ability to produce new hair strands.
+As such, the use of olive leaf extract may be safely used within the scope of highly focused topical treatments that promote more optimal scalp environments for hair follicles by neutralizing free radicals and protecting them from inflammatory damage due to bacteria and fungi.

 Frequently Asked Questions – Olive Leaf Oil for Hair

 Are there any findings on olive leaf essential oil uses for the hair?

 The healing constituents of the olive leaf are available as liquid extract products rather than as an essential oil.
 The findings noted in the studies above best describe the research to date that has uncovered information about the treatment potential of olive leaf extract for the hair.
 The oleuropein is best used within a well-designed topical formulation that includes other ingredients that complement its role by addressing other contributing hair loss factors such as TGF-beta and DHT.
 An effective topical product will also need to have ingredients that enhance skin penetration to reach the follicles.

 How can I know if olive leaf oil benefits for hair growth is right for me or not?